zsteinkamp/zsteinkamp.github.io/resume.md

 San Jose, California

 # About
-I have been building things for the web since 1994, and at scale since 1999.
-My interest and experience through the years has been very broad -- frontend, backend, data infrastructure, networking, security, devops, visual design, datacenters, people management, hiring, and work flow optimization.
+I have been building apps for the web since 1994, and at scale since 1999.
+My interest and experience through the years has been very broad -- frontend, backend, data infrastructure, networking, security, devops, visual design, usability, infrastructure, people management, hiring, and work flow optimization.
 I am [not currently] seeking a position where I can work with an A+ team and apply all of these skills to help a promising company succeed.

 # Skill Summary
 *Programming Languages*